Hezbollah Fires 300 Rockets At Israel: Army

 Hospitals in the affected areas reported treating about 23 people, but later statements from Israel's Magen David Adom emergency health service indicated that those treated were suffering from panic, not physical injuries.

-Also on Tuesday night, unnamed Lebanese military sources told Xinhua that Israeli warplanes carried out ten raids on towns in the Tyre area deep in southern Lebanon and raided Hezbollah sites in the Jezzine area, also in the south of Lebanon.
+Also last night, unnamed Lebanese military sources said that, Israeli warplanes carried out ten raids on towns in the Tyre area, deep in southern Lebanon and raided Hezbollah sites in the Jezzine area, also in the south of Lebanon.

-Amid the sharp escalation, the Israeli military conducted Tuesday an exercise simulating fighting inside Lebanon, according to the Israeli Defense Ministry.
-Defense Minister Yoav Gallant remarked that "the series of blows on Hezbollah's command chain, operatives, and weapons were tough."
-According to Gallant, Israel has destroyed "tens of thousands" of rockets, missiles, and launchers since Monday.
+Amid the sharp escalation, the Israeli military conducted yesterday, an exercise simulating fighting inside Lebanon, according to the Israeli Defence Ministry.
+Defence Minister, Yoav Gallant remarked that,“the series of blows on Hezbollah's command chain, operatives, and weapons were tough.”
+According to Gallant, Israel has destroyed“tens of thousands” of rockets, missiles, and launchers since Monday.

 Legal Disclaimer: